 Nearly 20,000 people were killed in crashes involving a distracted driver between 2012 and 2017, according to the National Highway Traffic Safety Administration.

 “Of course, you care lot more about your life than [shopping] but psychologically, they’re not equal,” Dhar said.
 “What you think and feel at the moment drives choices . . .
 At the moment, we do all kinds of things that seem irrational.”

-This holiday season, wait to shop until you’ve parked the car — the deals will still be there when you get home.
+Needless to say, wait to shop until you’ve parked the car — the deals will still be there when you get home.